Are you in the publish and pray category!!

 *OPPORTUNITY: The above results suggest that businesses are ‘playing it safe’ when it comes to paid content promotion.
 There’s, however, an incredible opportunity to diversify the channels they use to get their content discovered by new, relevant audiences without blowing their budget.

 Tim Suolo from Ahrefs recently launched a blogging course and in it he said that you have to have great content but also need to advertise this content to get the relevant level of traction.
 If the content is great the advertisement will help get more attention and then you’ll end up getting content promoted in other channels that you haven’t even promoted to.
-Here’s an example
+Side note, if you have an opportunity to use courses in your content strategy like Tim did, it can usually equate to excellent results.
+If you’re contemplating doing this yourself, here’s a list of the best online course platforms out there.

 Here’s an example of an Ahrefs article picked up and shared on Growthhackers from someone that is not part of the Ahrefs team.